 - A completed Supplementary Form.

-Exception: If you have already attended this program and are applying for readmission or reinstatement, a completed application, an updated resume and Supplementary Form are required.
+Exception: If you have already attended this program and are applying for readmission or reinstatement, a completed application and Supplementary Form are required.

 In addition to meeting competitive academic requirements, you are required to submit the following non-academic requirements after you have submitted your application for admission.

 Applicants are required to submit a personal letter outlining their relevant experience and rationale for applying to the program.
 This letter should not exceed two pages.
 It will be read for both admission eligibility as well as for the selection of potential recipients for the David and Sylvia Pollack Entrance Award in Disability Studies.

 Applicants are required to submit their non-academic requirements via the Choose>Ryerson Applicant Portal.
 Applicants unable to use the Choose>Ryerson Applicant Portal can contact Undergraduate Admissions to discuss an alternate method of submission.

 Here’s how to access your Choose>Ryerson Applicant Portal account:

 - Get your Ryerson Student Number in the email acknowledgement of your application

 - Activate your Ryerson Online Identity.
 Fill in the Activation Form at www.ryerson.ca/accounts/.
 When asked for your Student/Applicant ID, enter your nine-digit Ryerson Student Number.
 Keep a record of your user name and password

 - 24 hours after activating your Ryerson Online Identity, visit the Choose>Ryerson Applicant Portal